 Pricey restaurants like chef Barbara Lynch’s Butcher Shop, B&G Oysters, and Aquitaine Bar à Vin Bistro draw locals as well as people from surrounding suburbs.
 But there are still plenty of places to grab good, cheap food and lots of trendy boutiques and performing arts venues.
 Below is a sampling.

-Southwest Corridor Park follows the Orange Line nearly five miles, from Forest Hills in Jamaica Plain to Back Bay station.
+Southwest Corridor Park follows the Orange Line nearly five miles, from Forest Hills in Jamaica Plain to the Back Bay station.
 A stroll along the section between the Mass Ave and Back Bay subway stops is a great way to start a visit to the South End.
-The gently meandering path, popular with dog walkers and joggers, is dotted with community gardens maintained by local residents.
+The gently meandering path, popular with dog walkers, joggers, and cyclists, is dotted with community gardens maintained by local residents.

 427 Massachusetts Ave.

 The sole remainder of a nexus of famous jazz clubs (among them the High Hat, the Savoy Ballroom, and the Wig Wam), Wally’s has been a neighborhood institution since 1947.
 The club took its name from owner Joseph Walcott (better known as Wally).
 As jazz’s popularity waned, in the early 1960s Walcott began featuring up-and-coming artists from Boston’s nearby conservatories.
 Today, the club continues to provide a platform for emerging jazz talents.
 Wally’s Café offers live music 365 days a year.